-For State Fiscal Year 2021-22, New York State Personal Income Tax Receipts totaled approximately \$70.7 billion and accounted for approximately 58.4 percent of State tax receipts in all State Funds.
-The FY 2023 Enacted Budget Financial Plan estimates that total New York State Personal Income Tax Receipts (net of refunds to taxpayers but before deposits to the School Tax Relief (STAR) Fund) will decrease by 33.6 percent to approximately \$47.0 billion in State Fiscal Year 2022-23.
-The decrease in FY 2022-23 receipts and the resulting increased share of total receipts represented by the withholding component are due to the influence of PTET.
-The FY 2023 Enacted Budget assumes that revenue loss from tax year 2021 PTET credits will be realized entirely through PIT settlement payments, beginning April 2022.
-Furthermore, there is also the assumption that that revenue loss from tax year 2022 PTET credits will be realized primarily through reduced PIT quarterly estimated payments, also beginning April 2022.
-Therefore, FY 2022-23 PIT receipts are negatively affected by nearly two full tax years' worth of PTET credits.
-New York State ECEP Receipts are estimated to total \$13 million in State Fiscal Year 2022-23, reflecting the second complete fiscal year of collection based on fully phased-in ECEP tax rate (5 percent).
+For State Fiscal Year 2022-23, New York State Personal Income Tax Receipts totaled approximately \$58.8 billion and accounted for approximately 52.6 percent of State tax receipts in all State Funds.
+The FY 2024 Enacted Budget Financial Plan estimates that total New York State Personal Income Tax Receipts (net of refunds to taxpayers but before deposits to the School Tax Relief (STAR) Fund) will decrease by 10.1 percent to approximately \$52.8 billion in State Fiscal Year 2023-24.
+The decrease in FY 2023-24 receipts and the resulting increased share of total receipts represented by the withholding component are due to sharp declines in extension and final return payments attributable to tax year 2022.
+New York State ECEP Receipts are estimated to total \$10 million in State Fiscal Year 2023-24, increasing from the \$7 million total in State Fiscal Year 2022-23, driven by increased participation in tax year 2023.

 Total State personal income tax receipts (as distinguished from New York State Personal Income Tax Receipts as defined herein and presented in the table above) estimates are based on the State personal income tax liability estimated by the DOB for each of the relevant tax years and the patterns of receipts and refunds for each tax year.
 Such tax year liability estimates are, in turn, based largely on forecasts of State adjusted gross income, with adjustments made for legislative changes (see "-General History of the State Personal Income Tax" above) that will affect each year's tax liability.
 The level of total State personal income tax receipts is necessarily dependent upon economic and demographic conditions in the State, and therefore there can be no assurance that historical data with respect to total State personal income tax receipts will be indicative of future receipts.
-Since the institution of the modern income tax in New York in 1960, total personal income tax receipts have fallen seven times on a year-over-year basis, in State Fiscal Years 1964-65, 1971-72, 1977-78, 1990-91, 2002-03, 2009-10, and 2018-19.
-Total State personal income tax receipts are projected to decline again in State Fiscal Year 2022-23 due to the payment of tax year 2021 PTET credits - following the completion of tax year 2021 PIT final returns - and a reduction of tax year 2022 PIT estimated payments in anticipation of tax year 2022 PTET credits.
+Since the institution of the modern income tax in New York in 1960, total personal income tax receipts have fallen eight times on a year-over-year basis, in State Fiscal Years 1964-65, 1971-72, 1977-78, 1990-91, 2002-03, 2009-10, 2018-19, and 2022-23.
+Total State personal income tax receipts are projected to decline again in State Fiscal Year 2023-24 due to sharp declines in extension and final return payments attributable to tax year 2022.

-The following table shows the historical pattern of State adjusted gross income growth and Personal Income Tax liability for 2013 through 2022.
+The following table shows the historical pattern of State adjusted gross income growth and Personal Income Tax liability for 2014 through 2023.

-NYS ADJUSTED GROSS INCOME (AGI) AND PERSONAL INCOME TAX LIABILITY 2013-2022(1)
+NYS ADJUSTED GROSS INCOME (AGI) AND PERSONAL INCOME TAX LIABILITY 2014-2023(1)